 Overview Jews played a central role in the development of Colorado through their contributions to economic life and development.
 Denver's first mercantile store was opened by Jewish citizen Fred Salomon in 1859.
 Before long, stores run by Jewish merchants and their family members in search of work and wealth flourished on the main streets of most Colorado towns including, Denver, Central City, Leadville, Trinidad, and Fairplay.
 This film focuses on the lives of a number of early merchants, including...

 Overview Three unidentified men stand in front of the Gordon Sign Company.
-Harry Gordon migrated from Lithuania to New York before settling in Denver, where he founded the Gordon Sign Company.
+Harry Gordon migrated from Lithuania to New York before settling in Denver, where he founded the Gordon Sign Company in 1904.

 Dates: circa 1905

 Overview File contains a small promotional calendar from Green's Dress Shops, located throughout Colorado.
 The calendar is about 3 inches by 4 inches, with removable paper dates for the months, that attaches to the metal, green base.